jreichert/dotfiles/Readme.md

   tab completion, which can sometimes get corrupted or outdated.

 ## Creating Updates

+NOTE: On some installs, you won't be able to push updates back to GitHub until you update your GitHub credentials inside of dotbare.
+To do this:

+  1. Create a new SSH keypair for GitHub.
+You can either do "github auth login" which will handle the setup for you, or you can follow one of the many online guides for setting up an ssh key to GitHub.
+  2. cd to ~/.dotbare and type the following:
+  `git remote set-url origin git@github.com:USERNAME/REPO.git.`
+  If you don't do this **you will not be able to push any changes**.

 dotbare automatically tracks any changes to files that are already included in this repo.
 After you have made any changes, you can push them using normal git syntax (git add, commit, push, etc.) just